EdgeNet-project/edgenet-legacy-2024/docs/README.md

 EdgeNet is an open-source edge cloud orchestration software extension that is built on top of industry-standard cloud software [Kubernetes](https://kubernetes.io/).
 The EdgeNet's source code is hosted in the official [Github repository](https://github.com/EdgeNet-project/edgenet).

 # Tutorials
 You can install EdgeNet to your Kubernetes cluster and start using the features.
-To deploy EdgeNet to your cluster, we reccomend following the [Deploying EdgeNet to Kubernetes Tutorial](/docs/tutorials/deploy_edgenet_to_kube.md).
+To deploy EdgeNet to your cluster, we recommend following the [Deploying EdgeNet to Kubernetes Tutorial](/docs/tutorials/deploy_edgenet_to_kube.md).

 We have also provided some of the tutorials below for using different functionalities offered by EdgeNet.